KIT-IAI/pywatts-pipeline/README.md

 To install and use pyWATTS you probably want to install the pipeline alongside with the modules.
 Therefore, refer to  [pyWATTTS-Repo](https://github.com/KIT-IAI/pyWATTS).

-If you want **only** install the pipeline without machine learning modules, you have to perform the following steps.
+If you want to **only** install the pipeline without machine learning modules, you have to perform the following steps.

 1. Clone the project
 2. Open a terminal of the virtual environment where you want to use the project